Nobox/lazy-strings-laravel/README.md

 ```

 ## Configuration
 Configuration is pretty simple, each configuration item is described below.
+More details on how these work can be found in the Lazy Strings repo [here](https://github.com/Nobox/Lazy-Strings).

-- `csv-url` Add the Google spreadsheet published url under `File -> Publish to the web...`, replace `pubhtml` with `export?format=csv` at the end and use `http` on the url.
-Remember that this document must be available to anyone.
-Use `Public on the web` on your `Sharing settings`.
-If not, Lazy Strings won't be able to parse it.
+- `csv-url` Add the Google spreadsheet published url.
 ```php
 'csv-url' => 'http://docs.google.com/spreadsheets/d/1V_cHt5Fe4x9XwVepvlXB39sqKXD3xs_QbM-NppkrE4A/export?format=csv'
 ```